 Custodial Credit Risk is the risk that in the event of a bank failure, the government's deposits may not be returned to it.
 The entire pool of collateral pledged by all qualified Oregon public funds bank depositories is available to repay deposits of public funds of government entities.
-The total checking accounts balances per the June 30, 2021 bank statements is \$12,542, all of which is covered by FDIC insurance.
+All of the District's demand deposits were covered by FDIC and NCUA insurance for the year ending June 30, 2023.